-The London and Cambridge-based firm is believed to be the first UK mid-sized accountancy firm to accept a cryptocurrency to settle invoices.
+The London-based firm is believed to be the first UK mid-sized accountancy firm to accept a cryptocurrency to settle invoices.

 “As a forward-looking business, we are always exploring new ways to develop our offering.
 We are pleased to now offer this option to clients,” said Jon Wedge, Financial Services partner at BKL.
 “We support people and businesses that work with cryptocurrencies and blockchain, and this move has been driven by demand from our clients.
 It’s a convenient way for many of them, particularly those in the fintech and technology sectors, to buy our services.”